General decoration

 ... at weddings

-A wedding is the high point of a romantic relationship.
+A wedding is a highlight of a love relationship.
 The word is made up of high and time and means a time of celebration.
 Nowadays, a civil wedding is celebrated.
 Depending on the couple's preferences, the wedding ceremony can also take place in church, but in Germany the civil ceremony is mandatory in any case.
-Usually, a large celebration is organised after the actual wedding ceremony, with both families and many friends.
+In most cases, a large celebration is held after the actual wedding ceremony, with both families and many friends.
 Such a celebration is often planned weeks and months in advance and special attention is paid to decorations.
-Noble and cheerful colours are the main programme, mostly white to match the wedding dress.
+Noble and cheerful colors are the main program, mostly white, matching the wedding dress.
 However, matching symbols, such as swans or doves, are also popular.

 Still hungry for knowledge?